ikozyris/corrector/README.md

 This is really simple to work on, to search for "heat":
  - compare characters until element in array is not a character
  - iterate through children, until we find one that starts we the next letter of the word
- - repeat until either one is 0 (or 1, see below)
+ - repeat until either index (in word or array) is 0 (or 1 for array, see below)

 You might wonder, what happens if a word is a prefix of another word (e.g hope and hopefully)?